 - Alphanumeric values only

-We have also covered this topic for other Surface PCs as well, to learn more about other Surface’s UEFI settings check the link below:
+We have also covered this topic for other Surface PCs as well, to learn more about other Surface’s UEFI/BIOS settings check the link below:

 COMMENTS